Weekly jobless claims in the United States hit their highest level in two months; still weak trend | ExBulletin

 Weekly jobless claims in the United States hit their highest level in two months; still weak trend

-WASHINGTON (Reuters) – The number of Americans filing new jobless claims hit a two-month high last week, a reminder that the job market was far from out of the woods as the country shrank. facing a resurgence of new COVID-19 infections.
+WASHINGTON, July 22 (Reuters) – The number of Americans filing new jobless claims hit a two-month high last week, recalling that the job market was far from off the hook as the country is facing a resurgence of new COVID-19 infections.

 Still, the Department of Labor’s weekly jobless claims report on Thursday showed more people are returning to work, a trend that bodes well for the July jobs report.
 The Delta variant of the coronavirus is behind the latest outbreak, with states with low vaccination rates being the most affected.